TakashiYoshinaga/iPhoneCinematicDepthTo3D/README.md

 # iPhone CinematicDepth To 3D

 ## 1. Overview
-This is a sample C# project that outputs separate videos extracting Depth and Color information from videos shot in iPhone's Cinematic mode, as well as a sample Unity project for 3D playback of these videos.
+This is a sample C# project that extracts Depth and Color information from videos shot in iPhone's Cinematic mode and outputs each as separate videos, along with a sample Unity project for 3D playback of these videos.

 This sample consists of three projects: